 - Literary objects must be from fiction, poetry, or drama.
 Visual art objects may be sourced from prints or paintings.

-- All objects must have been published in the United States from 1688-1914.
+- All objects must appear in materials published or produced in British colonial America or the United States from 1688 to 1914.

 - Objects must exist in the physical world.

 *Not sure if your object qualifies, but think it should because it’s amazing?
 That’s alright!
 Send it along and our team will determine if it’s a good fit for the project.
 We need these parameters to get us started, but be on the lookout for more object-search initiatives as we expand ThingStor’s scope in the future.